KitwareMedical/vtkColorCodedDepthVolume/README.md

-# AnimateVTKVolume
+# vtkColorCodedDepthVolume

-AnimateVTKVolume is a sample application that demonstrates animating a sequence of NRRD volumes in VTK.
+vtkColorCodedDepthVolume is a sample application that demonstrates animating a sequence of NRRD volumes in VTK.